Purchase THC Testing Strips Here

 However, this should not discourage employers from implementing a pre-employment drug testing policy in the workplace.
 This is especially important for industrial jobs where employees must operate heavy machinery or jobs related to transportation.

 Hiring employees with a drug-free history will ensure a safer and more productive work environment.
 In addition to that, having a random drug testing policy will help ensure that the organization stays drug-free.
 All these efforts will help you achieve your organizational goals more efficiently.
 And your employees will also benefit from better health and safety at work.

 Characteristics of a Good No Marijuana Policy at Work

 - You should have clearly written policies and drug testing procedures that publicized organization-wide.
 All new and existing employees should be aware of their obligations, rights, and responsibilities.

 - Involve a cross-section of employees from all departments within the organization when developing the policy and drug testing program.
 Union involvement is also essential.
 This will make sure that the policy well implemented.

 - Outline the various methods of assisting employees who voluntarily admit that they involved in marijuana abuse.
 This should include treatment, follow-up, and counseling.

-- Employees should have precise knowledge of all the consequences and disciplinary actions that can taken against them in case they fail to abide by the rules or violate any drug-related policies in the workplace.
+- Employees should have precise knowledge of all the consequences and disciplinary actions that can taken against them if they fail to abide by the rules or violate any drug-related policies in the workplace.

-- Lastly, there should be active and visible support and commitment towards the policy by all the managers, supervisors, and organization leaders.
+- Lastly, there should be active and visible support and commitment towards the policy’s supervisors and organization leaders.

 Visit Ovus Medical today!
 We provide FDA approved multi-panel drug test.
 You can buy drug test kits in bulk and wholesale, starting from $1.99 only.
-Our 8 and 10-panel drug test cups can detect the presence of multiple drugs including THC.
+Our eight and 10-panel drug test cups can detect the presence of multiple drugs, including THC.
 You can now make your work environment safe and drug-free through easy and efficient drug screening.